cspablocortez/jekyll-gitbook/_pages/02-philosophy.md

 The role of philosophy in the development of computer science is often understated to the detriment of newcomers interested in the field.
-Like with the other sciences, computer science developed from the work of *philosophers*: mathematicians, logicians and researchers whose inquiries pressed on *why* things were the way they were, cracking
+Like the other sciences, computer science developed from the work of *philosophers*: mathematicians, logicians and researchers whose inquiries pressed on *why* things were the way they were, cracking